Tooling

 cure fmt lib/std/core.cure # format a specific file

-cure repl – Start a minimal interactive Cure session.
-Each expression
+cure repl -- Start a readline-grade interactive Cure session.

 cure repl